A New Educational Paradigm

 Răzvan Diaconescu

 Oxford DPhil.
 30+ years in formal methods and logic-based computer science.
 Professor at IMAR (Romanian Academy).
 Key architect of CafeOBJ, contributor to Maude ecosystem.
 4,000+ citations.
-Creator of the Reasoning and Programming paradigm.
+Inventor of Symbolic Computational Modeling.
 Author of forthcoming ‘Reasoning and Programming in Elementary Mathematics.’
 The mind making R&R possible.

 Victor Anastasiu